CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-7--Propositions.lagda.md

 ```

 There's another important type that is a proposition: the fact that a
 map is an equivalence.
-We will prove this a little later in Lecture
+This is surprisingly involved, so we will prove
-2-X.
+it a little later in Lecture 2-9.

 ## Subtypes